Rüti Reformed Church: Interior

-The Episcopal collection of the Gallen Abbey includes the main altar of the monastery church, probably a late work by Hans Leu der Ältere around 1500.
+The Episcopal collection of the Gallen Abbey includes the main altar of the monastery church, likely a late work by Hans Leu der Ältere around 1500.
 During the Reformation in Zürich the altar was moved to the Wurmsbach nunnery on Obersee lake shore where it remained until 1798.
-In 1872 the western gallery was built, one year later the Speich organ from Rapperswil was added.
-In 1903 Erich Honegger donated a Gothic baptismal font made of white sandstone.
-On occasion of the renewal work, the choir paintings from 1492 reappeared and restored in 1962/63.
+In 1872, the western gallery was built, one year later the Speich organ from Rapperswil was added.
+In 1903, Erich Honegger donated a Gothic baptismal font made of white sandstone.
+On occasion of the renewal work, the choir paintings from 1492 reappeared and restored in 1962 and 1963.
 The conservators assigned to relocate the remaining six medieval grave slabs from the longitudinal walls of the nave to the choir.
 The seating, wainscot and wooden floor and well-preserved interior parts were dispelled in the choir and are exhibited in the abbey's museum in the Amthaus building.
-Between 1980 and 1982 a comprehensive restoration of the nave was conducted which preserved the original three-aisled building, but the premises also allowed to make the nave more accessible.
+Between 1980 and 1982, a comprehensive restoration of the nave was conducted which preserved the original three-aisled building, but the premises also allowed to make the nave more accessible.
 The five-month archaeological excavations covered the entire nave and the tombs of the noble families, bailiffs and their women and children in the nave and choir, as well as the foundations of the massive columns and the walls of the chancel screen.
 The nave was lowered to the ground level of the original monastery church in order to improve the view of the liturgical center with the communion table and the Gothic choir arch.